Folkk2/learning-git/README.md

-# test-MRI-Preprocessing
+# Learning git
-test and learn a library about MRI image processing
+this reposity is used for learning to use git and github